h435er/dotfiles-i3/README.md

 nano config

-copy the README.md also for the i3help command (optionally)

 - now copy my config file settings and paste it in there and save and close.

 - reload youre settings with shift+win+c and shift+win+r.